Vacation Inspiration: Traveling to Myrtle Beach, South Carolina With Young Kids

 Art Burger Sushi Bar

-This modern spot is exactly what it sounds like, serving up creative sushi side by side gourmet burgers alongside local art on the inside and gorgeous beach views on the outside.
+Art Burger Sushi Bar is exactly what it sounds like: creative sushi, served side-by-side with gourmet burgers.
+Adding to the menu-for-all appeal, the restaurant space features local art on the inside and gorgeous beach views on the outside.
 And while it may sound fancy, it’s a really chill place for families.
-The kids were given coloring books while mom and dad sifted through the menu and tried to decide whether to go surf or turf (the correct answer, both).
-Unfortunately, we only got one out of two of our kids to try the sushi, but they were content with their kids burger and fries, and afterwards, we stepped out their back patio and took a little walk along the boardwalk.
+The kids were given coloring books while mom and dad sifted through the menu, deciding whether to go surf or turf (the correct answer, both).

 Crooked Hammock Brewery

-I breathed a sigh of happy relief when I saw the outdoor set up at Crooked Hammock Brewery, an establishment within this cute little retail and entertainment village called Barefoot Landing.
-Connected to their outdoor seating area is an all-ages backyard escape experience, featuring indoor and outdoor seating, fire pits, a playground for kids, bocce ball, corn hole and of course, hammocks!
-Our kids happily played with a game of corn hole while my husband and I watched from a safe distance, washing our Longboard Nachos down with their watermelon sour ale.
+I breathed a sigh of happy relief when I saw the outdoor set up at Crooked Hammock Brewery, an establishment in a cute, little retail and entertainment village called Barefoot Landing.
+Connected to their outdoor seating area is an all-ages backyard escape experience.
+The family-friendly area features indoor and outdoor seating, fire pits, a playground for kids, bocce ball, corn hole, and of course, hammocks.

 Medieval Times

-Now we didn’t go here because our kids are still a pretty young BUT I went to one of these back in college and I had the greatest time shouting along with my friends and cheering on our appointed knight.
-If you’ve been to the Pennsylvania Renaissance fair then your family will have a time fit for a king watching knights battle with brawn and steel to determine one victor to protect the throne, all while sitting down to a delicious medieval-style meal.
-Maybe we’ll give this place a try next year!
+If you’ve been to the Pennsylvania Renaissance Faire, then your family will have a time fit for a king.
+Watch knights battle with brawn and steel to determine one victor to protect the throne, all while savoring a delicious medieval-style meal.
+Maybe we’ll give this place a try next year.

 Costco